suenot/pydantic2/README.md

 ## License 📝

-MIT License - see the [LICENSE](LICENSE) file for details.
-For more information, see our [License page](https://raw.githubusercontent.com/markolofsen/pydantic2/refs/heads/main/LICENSE)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits ✨